sveltia/sveltia-cms/README.md

 While we are fixing reported bugs as fast as we can, usually within 24 hours, the overall progress may be slower than you think.
 The thing is, it’s not just a personal project of [@kyoshino](https://github.com/kyoshino), but also involves different kinds of activities:

 - Ensuring maximum compatibility with existing versions of Netlify/Decap CMS
-- Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 75+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 100 by GA)
+- Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 80+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 100 by GA)
 - Implementing our own enhancement ideas

 At this point, **we are aiming to ship version 1.0 in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.

 ## Features

-We are working hard to create a **significantly better alternative to Netlify CMS** and Decap CMS by improving everything.
+We are working hard to create a **significantly better alternative to Netlify CMS and Decap CMS** by improving everything.
 Here’s what makes Sveltia CMS different.
 Look how serious we are!

 ### Compatible with Netlify/Decap CMS